Double scaling limits of Dirac ensembles and Liouville quantum gravity: Introduction

 As mentioned earlier, one would like to construct a path integral over all metrics (and eventually over matter fields), but when a space is ``fuzzified" its metric loses its meaning.
 Alternatively, in the framework of spectral triples the role of a metric is played by the Dirac operator, as in Conne's distance formula \cite{Connes-2013}.
 Barrett first suggested in \cite{Barrett2015} that a toy model for finite noncommutative quantum gravity could be constructed as a well-defined matrix integral over an appropriate space of Dirac operators.
 We refer to these models as \textit{Dirac ensembles}.
 The goal was that in some appropriate limit Dirac ensembles might connect to some understood physics, thus validating this random fuzzy approximation.
 The resulting partition functions of these models are matrix integrals, allowing one to use techniques from random matrix theory.
 In this paper we find that certain Dirac ensembles are dual to minimal models from conformal field theory coupled to gravity in the double scaling limit.

 In random matrix theory the expectation values of observables can typically be written as a formal summation organized by genus, called the genus expansion, which was first discovered by t' Hooft \cite{t' Hooft}.
 Taking the large $N$ limit of matrix models is equivalent to counting various types of planar maps \cite{BIPZ}.
-As proven in \cite{Second paper}, Dirac ensembles of any dimension have a genus expansion, and so in the same manner one can count strictly planar diagrams in the large $N$ limit.
+As proven in \cite{Second paper}, Dirac ensembles of any dimension have a genus expansion.
+In particular, the leading order term, found by a large $N$ limit of appropriately scaled quantities, amounts to counting strictly planar maps.
 In the late 80's and 90's physicists found artifacts of conformal field theory in the large $N$ limit of matrix models when coupling constants were tuned to specific critical values \cite{LQG 1,LQG 2,Kazakov multi}.
 These critical values occur when the genus expansion terms of the log of the partition function fail to be smooth.
 This is analogous to how critical values are found in statistical mechanics.

 We give some intuition for this connection.
 Formal random matrix models are formal summations of Gaussian integrals, which via Feynman graph techniques can be realized as the weighted generating functions of maps \cite{BPZ}.
 A map is a type of embedding of a graph onto a two dimensional surface.
 Maps can be seen as a method of discretizing surfaces, and when the number of polygons that make up the map becomes very large, one would expect that one should be able to find a connection to partition functions that sum over surfaces.
 The number of polygons in maps can in fact grow by tuning the coupling constants to critical values \cite{Eynard LQG}.
 Note that these critical values are not the same as those discussed in \cite{Barrett2016,First paper}.